Traveling This Weekend? Here's What to Know About Hurricane Dorian

 Disney World and Universal Studios Florida

+In a statement sent to TIME, Universal Studios in Florida said they are closely monitoring the weather.

+“At this time our park operations and hours are continuing as normal.
+We have plans and procedures for serious weather that are time-proven and we will continue to make operating decisions as we learn more,” the statement said.

-Representatives from Disney World and Universal Studios Florida did not immediately return TIME’s request for more information about their plans for Hurricane Dorian.
+Representatives from Disney World did not immediately return TIME’s request for more information about their plans for Hurricane Dorian.
 We will update this story with any response.

 At Disney World, it’s the opening weekend for Galaxy’s Edge, the park’s new Star Wars-themed area.